GuyBanks/TuskBot/README.md

 ![Image of Ranks](https://raw.githubusercontent.com/jubishop/TuskBot/master/images/ranks.png)

 - To get your own ranks, simply type `!ranks`
-- To get the ranks of another registered user, follow the command with the name, nickname, or @ of another member.
+- To get the ranks of another registered player, follow the command with the name, nickname, or @ of another discord member.
   - ***Example***: `!ranks jubishop`
   - ***Example***: `!ranks @jubishop`
-- If the `Manage Roles` permission has been granted, every time a rank is checked, the role of that user will be updated to their current highest rank.
+- If the `Manage Roles` permission has been granted, every time a rank is checked, the role of that player will be updated to their current highest rank.

 ## Stats